Xt-EHR/xt-ehr-metadata/input/pagecontent/conformity.md

 | Level 1 | Lowest maturity level - information is provided in basic, unstructured, narrative form.
 Corresponds to CDA L1. |
 | Level 2 | Medium maturity level - Information is provided in clearly identified sections or structures, mostly in the narrative form.
 Corresponds to CDA L2. |
 | Level 3 |Highest maturity level - Information is provided in fully structured form as in the Level 2, coded information can be provided where required.
 Corresponds to CDA L3. |

+### EHR system functional profile

+[from D8.1 draft]
+A functional profile gathers (at least) functional requirements (including data contents) for a set of EHR systems which have the purpose of use matching the profile.
+Profile sets requirements for all systems which have a certain purpose of use.

+One EHR system may fulfil several functional profiles (e.g. prescribing, outpatient management, …).

+Requirements in functional profiles are rather high level but must refer to more detailed specifications such as implementation guides (of WP6, WP7).

+Definition: Functional profile is a subset of comprehensive list of functional and data requirements reflecting the purpose of certain EHR systems or a specific healthcare delivery setting (EN ISO/HL7 10781:2023, adapted).
+Note: one system may conform to several functional profiles

+> TODO: Decide how to implement conformity requirements in our deliverables.

 ### Conformance Framework